lyt251/DH110-TinaLy/README.md

 ### Conclusion <img src="https://raw.githubusercontent.com/lyt251/DH110-TinaLy/main/Screen%20Shot%202021-06-01%20at%209.30.23%20PM.png" width="100 px">

-* Iteration is key to designing.
+* Design is an iterative process.

-After receiving feedback based on the first and second cognitive run throughs, I further edited the prototype accordingly and learned several technical skills in regards to prototyping.
+The whole process from ideating to creating was an enojyable process and I loved learning and experimenting with Figma.
+For instance, after receiving feedback based on the first and second cognitive run throughs, I further edited the prototype accordingly.
+Other suggestion would also come to me after user interviews that may not have been mentioned during the interviews but were influenced by what I observed.
 I found it easier to edit my prototype and connect my screens while I was previewing the prototype on another tab to see it work.
 For example, while editing the features and icons for the Meditation video, I was planning to overlay the component over the screen but while previewing the prototype after I made that change, the screen reached a dead end after the overlay.
 As a result, instead of using an overlay, I ended up duplicating and altering  certain aspects of the screen and adding that to the flow.
 This allowed me easier manipulation when connecting other screens to the flow as well.

+* Make the user journey as intuitive and easy as possible.

+During my usability tests, I found many relied on the visual changes in buttons as well as written notifications to move onto the next step.
+As a result, I had to ensure all buttons had a hovering state with a name of what that button was for.
+When an action was made, no matter how small including saving the settings, I had to make sure to include a distinct change to the save option with a written confirmation.

-*
+* Prototype with components.

+ I learned several technical skills in regards to prototyping and prototyping with components was one of them.
+I was not able to utilize a lot of compoents due to having wireframed most of the screens before realizing making components would be more effective.
+Consequently, when designing in the future, I would want to plan out all buttons and their states ahead of time along with the general layout that will be consistently used.
+This would have speeded the process when editing the titles of the buttons so I would have to manually go in and edit each one for each screen.